ama-team/cookbook-docker-compose/README.md

   # standard location is used by default, but you can specify it if you wish
   compose_path '/usr/local/bin/docker-compose'
   configuration_files ['/srv/router/docker-compose.yml', '/srv/router/docker-compose-overrides.yml']
+  # used to prevent shell commands stalling
+  # you may set it to nil to disable
+  timeout 300
-  timeout 10 # for :stop action
+  # used with :stop action
+  stop_timeout 10
-  signal 'SIGHUP' # for :kill action action :up end
+  # used with :kill action
+  signal 'SIGHUP'
+  action :up
+end
 ```